abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

     def insert(self, word):
         current = self.root
         for letter in word:
+            # 1. if the letter doesn't exist in the children of the current node -> add it
             node = current.children.get(letter)
             if node is None:
                 node = TrieNode()
                 current.children[letter] = node
+            # 2. move to the next node
             current = node
+        # 3. mark the end of the word at the last node (after the loop is done)
         current.endOfWord = True

     def search(self, word):